SignalHub

 Disconnecting Slots

-// Returns true if the handler was found and removed, false otherwise
+// Returns true if the slot was connected and removed, false otherwise

 The SignalHub Registry